-Karen R. Brown, MSW, Ph.D., Assistant Professor
+Karen R. McLean, MSW, Ph.D., Associate Professor

 B.A.
 University of Connecticut